termly/apidocs/endpoints/post_websites-scan.md

 * `account_id` is the unique identifier of the account which owns the website.
 * `website_id` is the unique identifier of website to scan.
 * `scan_type' indicates what type of scan should be run.
 If no value is provided the default is `all_pages`.
-  * `one_page` only scan the first page of the website, it will provide faster results but the results may not be complete.
+  * `single_page` only scan the first page of the website, it will provide faster results but the results may not be complete.
   * `all_pages` crawl and scan all pages of the website.  slower but will provide a must more complete results.

 At least 1 object is required in the request.